-- Macular degeneration: loss of central vision, blurred vision (especially while reading), distorted vision (straight lines will appear to be wavy), and colors that look faded.
-The most common cause of blindness in people over age 60.
+- Macular degeneration -- Loss of central vision, blurred vision (particularly while reading), distorted vision (straight lines will appear to be wavy), and colors that look faded.
+The most common cause of blindness in people over age 60 years.

 Medicines may also affect vision.